populist-vote/platform/README.md

 `cargo test`

 ## Deploying
 Deploys happen automatically when changes are pushed or merged to the `main` branch.
+Be sure to run `cargo sqlx prepare` from the `/db` root and commit the changes to the `sqlx-data.json` file if you change the schema.
+This file is used during build time to validate the SQL queries.

 Ultimately a staging environment will be setup with automatic deployments from the `xyz` branch.
 To run the migrations, **make sure you're on branch `main`** and set the `DATABASE_URL` to the URI found on our [Heroku datastore dashboard], under "View Credentials."
 Then run `sqlx migrate run` from your local machine.
 This is a temporary solution until we figure out how to automatically run the migrations on each deploy.